collapsed-stacks/startups/questions/987/blogging-while-doing-a-startup-waste-of-time.md

 - posted by: [Ed Cottrell](https://stackexchange.com/users/2348349/ed-cottrell) on 2014-10-15
 - score: 6

-<p>Not a waste at all.</p>
+Not a waste at all.

-<p>As Robert pointed out, Stack Overflow is a classic example.</p>
+As Robert pointed out, Stack Overflow is a classic example.

-<p>There are countless others.
-One example is <a href="http://pinchofyum.com/">Pinch of Yum</a>, which is part blog and part product line.
-The founders/owners publish <a href="http://pinchofyum.com/category/making-money-from-a-food-blog">a monthly report of their income</a>, which should be required reading for all entrepreneurs who are just getting started, especially those who are bootstrapping (rather than raising lots of funding).
-The 2 of them are pulling roughly $30,000/month in net income, and a surprisingly large amount of that does not come from the blog itself, even though that's what started things for them.</p>
+There are countless others.
+One example is [Pinch of Yum](http://pinchofyum.com/), which is part blog and part product line.
+The founders/owners publish [a monthly report of their income](http://pinchofyum.com/category/making-money-from-a-food-blog), which should be required reading for all entrepreneurs who are just getting started, especially those who are bootstrapping (rather than raising lots of funding).
+The 2 of them are pulling roughly $30,000/month in net income, and a surprisingly large amount of that does not come from the blog itself, even though that's what started things for them.

 ## Answer 1000